 - 1. Set transmission line relays so they do not operate at or below 150% of the highest seasonal Facility Rating of a circuit, for the available defined loading duration nearest 4 hours (expressed in amperes). - 2.
-Set transmission line relays so they do not operate at or below 115% of the highest seasonal 15-minute Facility Rating1 of a circuit (expressed in amperes). - 3.
+Set transmission line relays so they do not operate at or below 115% of the highest seasonal 15-minute Facility Rating of a circuit (expressed in amperes). - 3.
 Set transmission line relays so they do not operate at or below 115% of the maximum theoretical power transfer capability (using a 90-degree angle between the sending-end and receiving-end voltages and either reactance or complex impedance) of the circuit (expressed in amperes) using one of the following to perform the power transfer calculation: - An infinite source (zero source impedance) with a 1.00 per unit bus voltage at each end of the line. - An impedance at each end of the line, which reflects the actual system source impedance with a 1.05 per unit voltage behind each source impedance. - 4.
-Set transmission line relays on series compensated transmission lines so they do not operate at or below the maximum power transfer capability of the line, determined as the greater of: - 115% of the highest emergency rating of the series capacitor. - 115% of the maximum power transfer capability of the circuit (expressed in amperes), calculated in accordance with Requirement R1, criterion 3, using the full line inductive reactance. - 5.
-Set transmission line relays on weak source systems so they do not operate at or below 170% of the maximum end-of-line three-phase fault magnitude (expressed in amperes). - 6.
-Not used.
+Set transmission line relays on series compensated transmission lines so they do not operate at or below the maximum power transfer capability of the line, determined as the greater of: - 115% of the highest emergency rating of the series capacitor. - 115% of the maximum power transfer capability of the circuit (expressed in amperes), calculated in accordance with Requirement R1, criterion 3, using the full line inductive reactance.

-1 When a 15-minute rating has been calculated and published for use in real-time operations, the 15-minute rating can be used to establish the loadability requirement for the protective relays.
+&lt;sup>1 When a 15-minute rating has been calculated and published for use in real-time operations, the 15-minute rating can be used to establish the loadability requirement for the protective relays.